fbacher/service.kodi.tts/README.md

-service.xbmc.tts
+service.kodi.tts
 ================

-Text to speech for Kodi (XBMC)
+Text to speech for Kodi
 ------------------------------
 Adds speech to Kodi.
 It does this by using the available speech engines for the particular platform, and aims to work 'out of the box' as much as possible.